Key pension changes in 2025

 The wider overhaul of IHT has caused fury among farmers, but pension experts are also concerned about the complexity and fairness of the rules.

-HMRC is running a technical consultation that will finish on 22 January.
-So, we should find out some more detail about how the new rules will work later in 2025.
+HMRC is running a technical consultation that finishes today (22 January).
+So, we should find out some more detail about how the new rules will work later this year.
+For example, exactly which pension benefits will be affected, how the tax will be paid, and whether both income tax and IHT will be applied in some cases.

 In the meantime, pension savers may change their behaviour to avoid leaving their loved ones with a big IHT liability.
 For example, we may see more retirees buying an annuity, or gifting more of their money during their lifetime.